Concurrency Testing in the Linux Kernel via eBPF: Background and Related Work

 \subsection{Controlled Concurrency Testing}

 A strongly related research to concurrency fuzzing is Controlled Concurrency Testing (CCT).
 These works focus on exploring the space of interleavings of a \emph{fixed input}, rather than simultaneously searching the space of inputs and interleavings as in concurrency fuzzing.
 Many systematic~\cite{musuvathi2008finding,contextbound2005} and randomized~\cite{wolff2024greybox, sen2007effective} CCT scheduling algorithms have been developed which can effectively navigate the interleaving space.
 In practice, randomized algorithms tend to outperform their systematic counterparts at scale~\cite{thomson2016concurrency}, and some of these randomized algorithms even provide probabilistic guarantees for finding certain classes of bugs~\cite{PCT, yuan2018partial, zhao2025surw}.
 These algorithms have seen deployments in large-scale, industrial settings at companies like Amazon~\cite{bornholt2021using} and Microsoft \cite{coyote} for testing user-space programs.
-However, with the notable exception of SKI~\cite{SKI}, which implements only the PCT~\cite{PCT} algorithm, CCT scheduling algorithms remain largely unevaluated by past concurrency research~\cite{Krace, Conzzer, SegFuzz}.
+However, with the notable exception of SKI~\cite{SKI}, which implements only the PCT~\cite{PCT} algorithm, CCT scheduling algorithms remain largely unevaluated on OS-kernel software, which represents one of the most important target concurrent applications.
 As such an explicit goal of this work is to make these algorithms available in an extensible framework for kernel code (\textbf{C3}).

-Finally, happens-before and other dynamic analysis tools such as TSAN can detect a subset of concurrency bugs (e.g. data races) efficiently~\cite{serebryany2009threadsanitizer, FastTrack, smaragdakis2012sound}.
-However, development of such an analysis for the kernel --KTSAN-- was halted due to the inherent complexity of modeling kernel concurrency primitives and high performance overhead \cite{ktsan_2024}.